Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 So if you’re thinking, this is SO unfair, we’d be right there with ya.
 But we’d also tell you that there are specific, totally doable ways to improve your sleep and overall quality of life that center around behavioral change and rethinking routines.

 In certain cases, when you feel like you’ve tried everything under the sun and are still not getting proper sleep, your healthcare provider may step in — especially if you’re struggling with chronic obstructive sleep apnea, which is marked by abnormal breathing, specifically extended pauses in breath during sleep due to an upper airway obstruction.
 This is what differentiates it from the less common “central sleep apnea,” which occurs when your brain simply doesn’t send the correct signals to the muscles in charge of breathing.
-You may not know you have it — oftentimes, the only symptom is feeling tired even though you may be sleeping through the night.
+You may not know you have it — oftentimes, the only symptom is sleepiness even though you may be sleeping through the night.
 It affects postmenopausal women 2-3x more than premenopausal women due to decreases in the two primary reproductive hormones: estrogen and progesterone, and the role they play in maintaining tone in throat muscles.
 If you suspect that you may have sleep apnea, your doctor can screen for it and may refer you to a sleep specialist or suggest you enroll in a sleep study.

 Even if you aren’t suffering from sleep apnea, it may be worth consulting your healthcare provider if you identify with one (or several) of the following: